 David Lynch Teaches Typing - What begins as a friendly typing lesson from film director David Lynch slowly descends into a surreal, disorientating nightmare.
-David teaches players how to type more efficiently and at one point you have to touch a gross twitching bug.
+At one point you have to touch a gross twitching bug.
 Great work, kiddo!

 House of Abandon - This story of a person playing a text adventure takes a sinister turn.
 Originally standalone, it became the first episode of eerie, atmospheric adventure Stories Untold.